Chart Color Schemes

 Doonside is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of the suburb of Doonside is around 13,542, reflecting a decrease of 72 people since the 2021 Census which reported a population of 13,614.
-This change is inferred from AreaSearch's validation of resident population data, with an estimate of 13,537 based on the latest ERP data release by ABS (June 2024) and additional 72 validated new addresses since the Census date.
-The population density ratio is 2,209 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+As of November 2025, the estimated population for the Doonside statistical area (Lv2) is around 14,241.
+This figure represents a growth of 627 people since the 2021 Census, which reported a population of 13,614.
+The increase was inferred from AreaSearch's estimate of 13,889 residents based on the latest ERP data release by the ABS in June 2024 and an additional 72 validated new addresses since the Census date.
+This results in a population density ratio of 2,323 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
 Overseas migration contributed approximately 66.0% of overall population gains during recent periods.
-Population projections for Doonside are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by ABS data.

 Frequently Asked Questions - Population